mobahug/Roger-Skyline-1_42/README.md

 $ sudo chmod +w sudoers
 $ sudo vim sudoers
 ´´´

     add your user to `# User privilage specification´
 so:

 ´´´
 <username>  ALL=(ALL:ALL) ALL
+´´´

+## We don’t want you to use the DHCP service of your machine.
+You’ve got to
+configure it to have a static IP and a Netmask in \30.